michelle-xia/perceptron/README.md

 # perceptron
-This repository creates a basic machine learning algorithm from scratch
+This repository creates a basic machine learning algorithm using the numpy library in python